A state of emergency has been declared in Slovakia with effect from 1 October 2020.

 Recommendations on how to help seniors – please, visit HERE.

 With effect from 1.1.2021, there is a ban on going out.
 Restaurants and catering facilities can only offer take away food.
 Fitness centers, churches, wellness centers, aqua parks, saunas, swimming pools and hotels are closed.

 HEALTHCARE SERVICES From 3 June 2020 until further notice, a new decision of the Public Health Authority comes into force in the form of measures allowing organisations providing medical services (providing medical assistance to patients, as well as state and non-state social service providers) to visit all bedside wards only under the following conditions.

-TRAVEL Starting from 20 June 2020 (06:00) a measure will come into effect, allowing to arrive in Slovakia from abroad without having to undergo a mandatory 14-day quarantine.
+TRAVEL When you arrive in Slovakia after you visited countries other than the EU countries, Island, Norway, Lichtenstein, Northern Ireland or Switzerland within the 14 days before you arrive, you must self-isolate at home or in a quarantine accommodation facility.
 Since 15 June 2020, the website https://reopen.europa.eu is available.
 Users will find there also practical information on travel restrictions or public health and safety measures in particular EU-member states.
+More information HERE.

 Persons arriving from medically unsafe countries must undergo home isolation.
 On the fifth day of isolation at the earliest, they must pass a test for COVID-19 disease.
 At the same time, people living in a shared household are included in home isolation.
 In cases of a violation of the quarantine, there is a fine of up to € 5,000.